2012–13 Yeovil Town F.C. season: May

 The first-leg of the play-offs saw Yeovil face Sheffield United at Bramall Lane, on 3 May.
 Yeovil's defence was strengthened by the return of captain Jamie McAllister and centre backs Byron Webster and Dan Burn from injury, after a cagey first half Sheffield United took the lead just 52 seconds into the second half through teenager Callum McFadzean and held the lead until the final whistle.
 The return leg at Huish Park was played on 6 May, in front of the club's largest crowd in five years an attendance of 8,152.
 An early Kevin Dawson goal levelled the tie on aggregate before a late header from Ed Upson sent Yeovil to Wembley, the 2–0 home victory giving Yeovil a 2–1 aggregate victory.

 The semi-final victory set up a showdown with Brentford, on 19 May, in the League One play-off final at Wembley Stadium.
-In front of a crowd of 41,955, around 18,000 of them Yeovil fans, Yeovil named an unchanged side for the final and started brightly with a sixth minute goal from top scorer Paddy Madden.
-Fulham loanee Dan Burn doubled the late in the first half, before Brentford pulled a goal back through Harlee Dean, but Yeovil held out to win promotion to the Championship for the first time in the club's history.
+In front of a crowd of 41,955, around 18,000 of them Yeovil fans, Yeovil named an unchanged side for the final and started brightly with a sixth-minute goal from top scorer Paddy Madden.
+Fulham loanee Dan Burn doubled late in the first half, before Brentford pulled a goal back through Harlee Dean, but Yeovil held out to win promotion to the Championship for the first time in the club's history.
 It was also manager Gary Johnson's third promotion as Yeovil manager coming on the 10th anniversary of the club's promotion to the Football League.
-Following the play-off final victory manager Gary Johnson was recognised by the League Managers Association and was awarded League One Manager of the Year.
+Following the play-off final victory, manager Gary Johnson was recognised by the League Managers Association and was awarded League One Manager of the Year.